-People eating whole foods eat less calories and lose weight while people who eat processed food pack on the calories and weight according to new research (1).
+People eating whole foods eat less calories and lose weight, while people who eat processed food pack on the calories and weight, according to major research in Cell Metabolism (1).

 Even when both diets were perfectly matched in terms of fats, sugars, salt, calories, and carbohydrates, people simply ate more food and gained more weight when eating a diet of ultra-processed foods.

 All healthy volunteers were healthy and stayed at the National Institutes of Health’s Metabolic Clinical Research Unit for one month.
 They were given one diet for two weeks and then the other for a further two weeks.
 They had three meals a day.
 They could eat as much food as they wanted but taste was not a factor as the participants reported all the food tasted good.

 Participants consumed 508 calories more per day on the days they ate processed food compared to the days they were given whole foods.

 They gained an average of two pounds on the two weeks they were on the processed diet, whereas they actually lost two pounds on average during the two weeks they were on the whole food, unprocessed diet.